An elementary approach to rigorous approximation of invariant measures: Numerical experiments ( case)

 \section{Numerical experiments ($L^1$ case)}

 In this section we show the output of some complete experiments we made, using the programs described above.

-The code is now in an hybrid state: the routines that generate the matrix are written using the BOOST Ublas library and can run on almost any computer, at the same time the main computational issue is the enclosure method for the certified computation of the eigenvector, which needs more computational power.
-In this step the number of matrix-vector products is proportional to the size of the partition: in our examples the size of the partition is of the order of $10^6$.
+The code is now in an hybrid state: the routines that generate the matrix are written using the BOOST Ublas library and can run on almost any computer, while the enclosure method for the certified computation of the eigenvector requires a number of matrix-vector products proportional to the size of the partition: in our examples the size of the partition is $2^{20}\approx 10^6$.
 This forced us to implement and run our programs in a parallel HPC enviroment, using the library PETSc and running them on the CINECA Cluster SP6.

 The code for the programs, the matrices and the outputs of the cluster are found in the directory